Graham Kendrick

-Graham Kendrick (born 2 August 1950) is an English Christian singer, songwriter and worship leader.
+Graham Kendrick (born 2 August 1950) is a British Christian singer, songwriter and worship leader.

 He is the son of Baptist pastor M. D. Kendrick and grew up in Laindon, Essex, and Putney.
 He now lives in Tunbridge Wells and is a member of Christ Church, Tunbridge Wells.
 He was a member of Ichthus Christian Fellowship.
 Together with Roger Forster, Gerald Coates and Lynn Green, he was a founder of March for Jesus.